dfinity/motoko/guide/as-slides.md

 * uniform representation, not specialization

-* bi-directional type checking (not ML-style inference)
+* bidirectional type checking (not ML-style inference)

 ---